sa1181405/pbchocolate-private-writeups/uscybergames/beginner-room/misc/Container Chronicles.md

 ![image_r_1](https://github.com/sa1181405/pbchocolate-private-writeup-making/assets/170969470/3d658c60-c1e7-43b0-8720-80e85d259caa)

 We now know the flag format is SIVBGR{MM_DD_YYY_d0ck3r}.
-We now have to find the manufacture date on the internet.
+The manufacture date should be somewhere on the internet.

 Reversing the image, we get this site